spacelift-io/user-documentation/docs/integrations/cloud-providers/gcp.md

 ## About the integration

 Spacelift GCP integration allows Spacelift to manage your Google Cloud resources without the need for long-lived static credentials.
-In order to achieve that Spacelift create a [service account](https://cloud.google.com/iam/docs/service-accounts) inside our project dedicated for your Stack.
+In order to achieve that Spacelift create a [service account](https://cloud.google.com/iam/docs/service-accounts){: rel="nofollow"} inside our project dedicated for your Stack.
 We show you the globally unique email of this service account, which you can add to your GCP organizations and/or projects with the right level of access.

 With the service account already created, we generate temporary OAuth token for this service account and put it as a `GOOGLE_OAUTH_ACCESS_TOKEN` variable in the environment of your [Runs](../../concepts/run/) and [Tasks](../../concepts/run/task.md).
-This is [one of the configuration options](https://www.terraform.io/docs/providers/google/guides/provider_reference.html#access_token-1) for the Google Terraform provider, so you can define it like this:
+This is [one of the configuration options](https://www.terraform.io/docs/providers/google/guides/provider_reference.html#access_token-1){: rel="nofollow"} for the Google Terraform provider, so you can define it like this:

 ```terraform
 provider "google" {}
 ```

 !!! info
-    Note that a lot of GCP resources require [`project`](https://www.terraform.io/docs/providers/google/guides/provider_reference.html#project-1)identifier too, so if you don't specify a default in your provider, you will need to pass it to each individual resource that requires it.
+    Note that a lot of GCP resources require [`project`](https://www.terraform.io/docs/providers/google/guides/provider_reference.html#project-1){: rel="nofollow"}identifier too, so if you don't specify a default in your provider, you will need to pass it to each individual resource that requires it.

-You can customize the list of [OAuth scopes](https://developers.google.com/identity/protocols/googlescopes) that the token is granted when it's generated.
+You can customize the list of [OAuth scopes](https://developers.google.com/identity/protocols/googlescopes){: rel="nofollow"} that the token is granted when it's generated.
 When you're setting up your GCP integration through the web UI, we suggest the following list of scopes:

 - `https://www.googleapis.com/auth/compute`
 - `https://www.googleapis.com/auth/cloud-platform`